barrettsoron/mkdm-cloudflare/README.md

-# mkdm-cloudflare
+# Template for Mkdocs-Material
-MkDocs-Material – Using Docker with Cloudflare Tunnels
+MkDocs-Material – Using Docker with Cloudflare Tunnels and Zero Trust

 ### Using Docker
 1. Clone or fork this repo.